 As the managers of the future, it is essential that all business students understand key organisational financial objectives and responsibilities and the financial pressures that managers encounter.
 This module explores the key accounting and finance concepts, including how to communicate organisational financial information, such as financial statements, for different stakeholders .
 The module also includes the basics of managing organisational costs and budgets.

 You will be assessed through two course works and a final exam.

-The aim of this module is to introduce you to the fundamental aspects of Globalization.
-Globalization is a societal phenomena wherein social barriers and geographical restrictions no longer exist and the only thing that separates people from each other is time.
+The aim of this module is to introduce you to the fundamental aspects of Globalisation.
+Globalisation is a societal phenomena wherein social barriers and geographical restrictions no longer exist and the only thing that separates people from each other is time.

-For this module, you will have the opportunity to explore: how the concept of Globalisation has evolved; the contexts to which it refers and is used, as well as the economic, political, technological and social driving forces.
-Students will be opportune to explore the beliefs and historical aspects of local and regional issues that become global in nature, specifically - economic survival, global politics and environmental concerns.
+For this module, you will have the opportunity to explore; how the concept of Globalisation has evolved, the contexts to which it refers and is used, as well as the economic, political, technological and social driving forces.
+Students will explore the beliefs the beliefs and historical aspects of local and regional issues that become global in nature, specifically - economic survival, global politics and environmental concerns.